clun/DataStaxDay/labs/Lab 1 - Accessing the Cluster.md

 Each node should say the words "Search" and "Analytics" and the Graph's column has the value "yes".
 If any of them don't, you may have to SSH back into that node and ensure the new configuration is set.

 Note that one of the nodes says "(JT)" This is your Spark job track.
 You can view a webpage with information about Spark jobs by opening a web browser to port 7080 on that node.
-For this cluster that is at http://13.75.93.215:7080 .
+For this cluster that is at http://my_node_ip:7080.
 Note your URL will be different.

 ![](./img/lab1-9sparkjt_v502.png)

 We also enabled Solr on our nodes.
 You can actually view the Solr UI on any node.
 However, for our exercises we're going to use node0.
 Open a web browser to port 8983 /solr/ on node0.
-For this cluster that is at http://13.75.93.215:8983/solr .
+For this cluster that is at http://my_node0_ip:8983/solr.
 The URL will be different for your cluster.

 ![](./img/lab1-10solrui_v502.png)

 Great!
 You've now logged into the administrative tool, OpsCenter, on your cluster.
-You've also used SSH to connect to each database node in your cluster and used that to turn Spark and Solr on.
+You've also used SSH to connect to each database node in your cluster.
 Finally you've logged into the administrative interfaces for both Spark and Solr.
 Next up we're going to start putting data in the database!

 ## Optional Exercise

 OpsCenter 6 introduced Lifecycle Manager (LCM).
 Add the cluster to LCM and then review the settings.
 It's possible to enable/disable Spark and Solr in LCM.

   **[Back to Agenda](./../README.md)**